Skip to Main Content

 Bibliography

 Company Name.
 Book Title.
 Edition.
-Place of Publication: Publisher, Date.
+Publisher, Date.

 Example: